rrich-kray/password-generator/README.md

 ![Random Password Generator Screenshot](./Develop/assets/images/RPG.png)

-With cybercrime becoming more prevalent by the day, securing your accounts with strong, randomized passwords is essential to maintaining peace of mind in your digital world.
-With the Random Password Generator, users can create fully custommized and completely random passwords that will secure their information from cyber criminals.
+In this day and age, securing your accounts with strong, randomized passwords is essential to maintaining peace of mind.
+With the Random Password Generator, users can create fully customized and completely random passwords that will secure their information from cyber criminals.

 ## Usage

 The Random Password Generator was designed with simplicity of use in mind.
-By pressing the 'generate password' button, the user will be presented with a series of prompts that allows them to customize the application's output.
+By pressing the 'generate password' button, the user will be presented with a series of prompts that allows them to customize their password.

 ![Length Prompt Screenshot](./Develop/assets/images/RPG2.png)